nicklockwood/BaseModel/README.md

 This method attempts to serialise the model object to the specified file using NSCoding.
 If you are not using the AutoCoding library, you will need to implement the `encodeWithCoder:` method, otherwise using this method will throw and exception.
 The path can be absolute or relative.
 Relative paths will be automatically prefixed with `~/Library/Application Support/`.

+    - (BOOL)useHRCoderIfAvailable;

+Normally, BaseModel saves files using NSCoding and the NSKeyedArchiver, which creates binary Plist files in a complex format that is not human-readable or editable.
+The HRCoder library provides an alternative format for NSCoding that is more similar to an ordinary, hand-written Plist file.
+BaseModel detects the presence of the HRCoder class if it's included in the project and will use it by default if available.
+If you do not want to use HRCoder for saving a particular model, override this method and return NO.

     + (NSString *)resourceFile;

 This method returns the filename for a file to be used to initialise every instance of the object.
 This would typically be a Plist file stored in the application bundle, and is a fantastic way to quickly define complex default data sets for model objects without having to hard-code them in the `setUp` method.
 This can be a full or partial path name.
 Partial paths will be treated as relative to the application bundle resources folder.
 The default return value for this method is *ClassName.plist* where ClassName is the name of the model class, but you can override this method in your own subclasses to change the file name.
 If you specify a relative rather than absolute filename or path, it will be automatically prefixed with the application bundle directory.